tenzir/public-roadmap/README.md

 [triage-badge]: https://img.shields.io/badge/triage-view-brightgreen?logo=github

-This repository hosts the [public roadmap][internal-url] of [VAST](https://vast.io) in the form of a [GitHub Project][github-projects].
+This repository hosts the [public roadmap][internal-url] of [Tenzir](https://tenzir.com) in the form of a [GitHub Project][github-projects].

 ## Structure

 The roadmap works as follows:

-- The official roadmap URL <https://vast.io/roadmap> links to the organization-wide [GitHub Project][internal-url] board.
+- The official roadmap URL <https://docs.tenzir.com/roadmap> links to the organization-wide [GitHub Project][internal-url] board.

-- [Issues](issues) represent the individual roadmap items.
+- [Issues][issues] represent the individual roadmap items.

 - The referenced [Project][internal-url] embeds issues from this repository.

-- [Labels](labels) categorize the roadmap items.
+- [Labels][labels] categorize the roadmap items.

-- [Milestones](milestones) group roadmap items into overarching themes.

 ## Engagement

-By opening our roadmap, we want to include the community in the planning.
+We want to include the community in our planning process, especially with respect to upcoming features.
 Our introductory [blog post][roadmap-post] explains the rationale in more depth.

-If you have a *general* question about the roadmap, reach out to us on [Slack][slack] or start a [GitHub Discussion][discussions].
-For *specific* question about a roadmap item, leave a comment to spawn a discussion.
+If you have a *general* question about the roadmap, reach out to us on [Discord][discord] or start a [GitHub Discussion][discussions].
+For *specific* question about a particular roadmap item, please leave a comment.

-If you would like to get deeper involved, take a look at our [RFC process][rfc].
-Approved RFCs become a first-class roadmap item, yet remain—like all roadmap items—subject to scheduling and resource constraints.

 ## Disclaimer